 Bath look a little stunned and to be honest, a bit pissed off at the fact that a dead and buried relegated load of shite like us is putting up this much of a fight away from home.
 And if we’re honest, we probably should be as well if we’re honest!
 Still, we make the most of leading again and offer up every sarky, pisstaking song and chant we can think of.
 We even ask the still rather lonely looking Bob out on the open terrace to give us a song, which he duly obliges.
 Hey, as the saying goes, you got to make hay while the sun shines.
 Even when you’re in Bath and it’s pissing it down.

-The hosts try & drag themselves back into the game once again, but now having retaken the lead a second time, our defence is growing in confidence is looking that little bit more assured.
+The hosts try & drag themselves back into the game once again, but now having retaken the lead a second time, our defence is growing in confidence from our attacking efforts and is looking that little bit more assured.
 The best the home side can muster is on 34 minutes when a centrally placed free-kick has Wilson leaping full stretch to his left to tip the ball away for a corner.

 Everyone goes mad.
 Properly mad.
 Somewhat understandably.
 Although one supporter who shall remain nameless prefers to celebrate by showing off his ample waistline.
 And no, it wasn’t Greek!
 The rather breathless reaction is for basically the whole away support, pretty much to a man (and woman) to belt out a little ditty that perfectly sums up the mood on the terrace at this moment in time.